 St Wolfgang Slopes

-Back at the Postalm, there’s a popular terrain park for freestyle skiers and boarders, and the area has three cross-country ski loops.
-These runs range in difficulty and length and can be tackled together in one 22km (14-mile) merged route – part of 40km (25 miles) of tracks in the wider ski area.
+Back at Postalm, there’s a popular terrain park for freestyle skiers and boarders, and the area has three cross-country ski loops.
+These runs range in difficulty and length but can be tackled together in one 22km (14-mile) merged route – part of 40km (25 miles) of tracks in the wider ski area.